TopBunker/DeepChess/README.md

 2. Run the Main Class;

+3. Enter valid FEN string or use the start fen provided and click 'set board';

+4. Select the player, square and piece and select genrate moves to see attack moves, legal moves and blocked moves;

 # Note:
-The gui is meant to demonstrate basic board representation.
+The gui is meant to demonstrate basic board representation and board generation.
 The engine can translate between a fen string and its internal board rep but this is mainly necessary for UCI integration.
-Some moves will not be generate, such as ...
+Pawn moves from certain squares will not be generated because the parsing of a pawn's moves is particularly dependent on gameplay.